gae123/sd2/README.md

  play the role of both the editing and the development machine.

 1. Editing Host Requirements
-   1. rsync
-   1. ssh clinet
+   1. Install rsync & ssh client
    1. fswatch (see [here](http://stackoverflow.com/questions/1515730/is-there-a-command-like-watch-or-inotifywait-on-the-mac))
    1. Add your user to sudoers without a password requirement (see [here](https://askubuntu.com/questions/168461/how-do-i-sudo-without-having-to-enter-my-password))
 1. Development Host(s) Requirements
-   1. rsync
-   1. ssh server
+   1. Install rsync, ssh server and docker
-   1. docker
    1. Add your user to sudoers (see [here](https://askubuntu.com/questions/168461/how-do-i-sudo-without-having-to-enter-my-password))
-   1. ssh server
 1. Other
    1. Before you start you need to make sure that you can use ssh with
       certificates to login from the editing machine to the development host(s).
-      Do not add the hosts to .ssh/config or /etc/hosts.
+      Do not add the hosts to .ssh/config or /etc/hosts, the tool will take care of this.
    1. You also need to create your container image(s).
 The image will contain your development environment.
 Evertyhing but your IDE should be there.
       Here are some suggestions to follow to make images compatible with